sasagawa888/eisl/documents/MATH.md

 # Math library
 A library of elementary mathematics written in ISLisp.
 I ported what I wrote in Scheme to understand linear algebra and elementary number theory to ISLisp.
-It also tests the EISL compiler.
-Linear algebra relations assume that subscripts start from 1 as in mathematics.

 # Functions
 ### (oddp n)